Studsministern/1DT305-Applied-IoT-Project/README.md

 <div align="center">
     <img src="img/Adafruit IO email.png" width=400>
     <h6>
         <b>Figure 5</b>.
 An email notification from Adafruit IO's Reactive Actions.
-The action is set to send an email when the soil moisture is below a set threshold, and will only send one email per 24 hours.
+I configured the action to send an email when the soil moisture is below 20%, and limited this to only send one email per 24 hours.
     </h6>
 </div>